Skip to content

 System leaders believe that it is part of their role to establish a foundation of mutual respect and transparency between schools and families.

-Family Engagement has a profound impact on student success, both academically and socially.Once you’re solid in your asset-based beliefs about families, the next step is the case for family engagement with colleagues and decision makers in your system.
+Family Engagement has a profound impact on student success, both academically and socially.
+Once your system is solid in asset-based beliefs about families, the next step is to make the case for family engagement with colleagues and decision makers in your system.
 The goal of these conversations is to help identify and solidify resources to support family engagement, such as funding or staff capacity.

 View All Resources